Combining stated and revealed preferences: Introduction

 where the supremum is over all joint distributions for~$(D,\mathbf P)\vert X=x$ with fixed marginals~$D\vert X=x$ and~$\mathbf P\vert X=x$.
 The application of ideas related to the theory of optimal transport in data combination problems can be traced back to \cite{horowitz1995identification} and \cite{heckman1997}.
 More recently, specific aspects of optimal transport theory were used to derive bounds in specific data combination problems in \citeauthor{fan2014identifying} (\citeyear{fan2014identifying,fan2016estimation}) and \cite{lee2019identification} for treatments effects under data combination, \cite{pacini2019two}, \citeauthor{gaillac2024linear} (\citeyear{gaillac2024linear,gaillac2025partially}) for partially linear regression and best linear prediction under data combination.
 The most closely related to ours is \cite{fan2025partial}, which applies the `method of conditioning' from \cite{ruschendorf1991bounds} to derive bounds on the parameter of a moment equality model under data combination. \cite{ichimura2005identification} and \cite{bontemps2025functional} use a different approach, in that they seek conditions for point identification of parameters of moment equality models despite data combination.

-We show how to tighten the bounds under exclusion restrictions and we prove that the bootstrap procedure proposed by \cite{fang2019inference} is a valid inference procedure for the bounds, as the latter are Hadamard directionally differentiable functions of two density functions and a conditional expectation.
+We show how to tighten the bounds under exclusion restrictions and we use the bootstrap procedure proposed by \cite{fang2019inference} to the bounds, as the latter are Hadamard directionally differentiable functions of two density functions and a conditional expectation.
 We investigate the tightness of the bounds and the performance of the inference procedure in a simulation experiment.

 The rest of the paper is organized as follows.
 Section~\ref{sec:identification} lays out the econometric framework and the main identification and partial identification results.
 Sections~\ref{sec:inference} and~\ref{sec:simulations} describe the inference procedure and the simulation experiment respectively.
 T he last section concludes.